ngotacoding/Energy-Data-Regression/Dataset Description.md

 # Dataset Description

   ## Appliances Energy Prediction Dataset

-The data set is at 10 min for about 4.5 months.
-The house temperature and humidity conditions were monitored with a ZigBee wireless sensor network.
-Each wireless node transmitted the temperature and humidity conditions around 3.3 min.
-Then, the wireless data was averaged for 10 minutes periods.
-The energy data was logged every 10 minutes with m-bus energy meters.
-Weather from the nearest airport weather station (Chievres Airport, Belgium) was downloaded from a public data set from Reliable Prognosis (rp5.ru), and merged together with the experimental data sets using the date and time column.
-Two random variables have been included in the data set for testing the regression models and to filter out non predictive attributes (parameters).
-The attribute information can be seen below.
+The data set captures energy consumption of appliances in a house over a period of 4.5 months with a sampling frequency of 10 minutes.
+The temperature and humidity conditions inside the house were monitored using a ZigBee wireless sensor network, and the energy data was logged using m-bus energy meters.

+The dataset includes the following information:

+- Temperature and humidity readings from the wireless sensor network (averaged over 10-minute periods).
+- Energy consumption measurements logged every 10 minutes.
+- Weather data obtained from Chievres Airport, Belgium (nearest airport weather station), downloaded from Reliable Prognosis (rp5.ru).
+- Two random variables included for testing regression models and filtering out non-predictive attributes.

 ## Attribute Information:
 |feature|description|